mms-gianni/tiptap-collaboration-demo/README.md

 # TipTap Collaboration Demo

-This Demo shows how to implement a collaboration Editor with participants.
+This demo shows how to implement a collaboration editor with participants in tiptap.

 ![Netlify Status](https://api.netlify.com/api/v1/badges/a09ae0aa-a7fa-4432-9538-0b0661c2ac03/deploy-status)